 How different this is from what we might expect in their northern neighbor.
 Can you even imagine a maple leaf version of the Mount Rushmore memorial — way up in the Rockies or Laurentians the giant-sized heads of four Canadian prime ministers?
 Sir John A., Wilfrid Laurier, Mackenzie King, Joe Clark?
 No, that would seem just too un-Canadian, even a bit idolatrous.
 And yet that’s not to say that Canada is oh-so superior.
 No, we have our own challenges.
 The awful personal attacks and negativism we see in American elections is here too, though in a slightly more subdued Canadian way, and the religious communities have contributed their strong views in our history just like they have done (and still do) in the U.S.

 Just thinking.
 Just sharing some of my thoughts about freedoms and citizenships, whether on earth or in the skies.
 Look at the visual illustration above.
-I’m coming to that but I know that attention spans are short.
-I’ll explain the picture and round off these thoughts in the next blog.
+I’m coming to that.
+I’ll explain the picture and round off these thoughts in the next article.